AOSPA/manifest/readme.md

 $ cd WORKSPACE

 # Create a new branch on the specific project you are going to work on
-# For example, `repo start fix-clock AOSPA/android_frameworks_base`
+# For example, `repo start fix-clock ParanoidAndroid/android_frameworks_base`
-$ repo start BRANCH AOSPA/PROJECT
+$ repo start BRANCH ParanoidAndroid/PROJECT
 # You can also use the project path in place of the project name.
 # The PROJECT_DIR is the portion after the android_ prefix on
-# the AOSPA Github.
+# the ParanoidAndroid Github.
 For example, android_frameworks_base translates
 # into the directory frameworks/base.
 # This applies to all repo commands that reference projects.
 $ repo start BRANCH PROJECT_DIR